-SECTOR TOTAL

-DESCRIPTOR DEFENSE CIVIL GOVERNMENT

-Buildings "Owned" (Thousands) 292 95 387

-Occupled Space (Millions of Square Feet) 1,721 961 2,682

-Employees in 1986 (Thousands) 1,034 1,082 2,166

-Revenue Receipts †† (Thousands) \$777

-Outlays †† (\$ Billions) \$266 \$714 \$980

-Information Technology Budget †† (\$ Billions) \$7.5 \$8.6 \$16.1

-Government Information Technology Workforce † 122

-(Thousands) Computers (Thousands) 20.5
+SECTOR DESCRIPTOR DEFENSE CIVIL TOTAL FEDERAL GOVERNMENT Buildings "Owned" (Thousands) 323 115 438 Occupied Space (Millions of Square Feet) 1,929 796 2,725 Employees in 1987 (Thousands) 1,039 1,075 2,114 Revenue Receipts †† (\$Billions) 917 Outlays †† (\$Billions) 298 726 1,024 Information Technology Budget †† (\$ Billions) 8.1 10.8 19 Government Information Technology Workforce† (Thousands) 128 Computers (Thousands) 22.6

-Excludes 71,000 Postal Service employees
+\ Excludes 764,590 Postal Service Employees

-Excludes computers costing less than \$50,000, as of 1985
+\\ Excludes Computers Costing Less than \$50,000, as of 1986

-† Expressed in FTE (Full Time Equivalent employees) in 1985
+Expressed in FTE (Full-Time Equivalent Employees) in 1988

-tt Government Fiscal Year 1986
+tt Government Fiscal Year 1988

-- Defense IT aggregations are involved in command, logistics, administration, and research. - Citizen services include Social Security, welfare, health services, recreation, and Veterans affairs. - Revenue includes most of the Treasury's activities. - By the early 1980s, more than half of the federal inventory of ADPE was comprised of minicomputers, which were acquired over the 1978-1982 period.
-Enhancement of these installations has been a major focus since 1984. - Department of Labor (DOL) and DoD statistics have suggested that more than half of the ADP workforce has not been trained beyond third generation software and systems.
+- Defense IT aggregations are involved in command, logistics, administration, and research. - Citizen services include Social Security, welfare, health services, recreation, and Veterans affairs. - · Revenue includes most of the Treasury's activities.

+By the early 1980s, more than half of the federal inventory of ADPE was made up of minicomputers, that were acquired over the 1978-1982 period.
+Enhancement of these installations has been a major focus since 1984.

+Department of Labor (DoL) and DoD statistics have suggested that more than half of the ADP workforce has not been trained beyond third-generation software and systems.
 Most ADP education expenditures in the past two years have focused on end-user computing for non-ADP personnel.
-Salary and job mobility limitations of federal civil service employment are considered prime movers for erosion of the in-house ADP workforce. - The government IT workforce statistic excludes military and intelligence ADP specialists.
-Demands for programmer support of embedded and mission critical computer services, which are excluded from this market analysis, have been projected by government sources at greater than 900,000 unless substantial gains are made in productivity and automation.
+Salary and job mobility limitations of federal civil service employment are considered prime movers for erosion of the the in-house ADP workforce.

+The government IT workforce statistic excludes military and intelligence ADP specialists.
+Demands for programmer support of embedded and mission-critical computer services, which are excluded from this market analysis, have been projected by government sources at greater than 900,000 unless substantial gains are made in productivity and automation